futurereadydesign/future-ready-design-official-website/README.md

-# Future Ready Design - New website
+# Future Ready Design - How To Get Started

 ## Installation
 Follow these steps to install and use the project locally: